Elicitation Complexity of Statistical Properties: Basic Complexity Results

-Clearly, whenever $p \in \P$ can be uniquely determined by some number of elicitable parameters then the elicitation complexity of every property is at most that number.
-The following propositions give two notable applications of this observation.\footnote{Note that these restrictions on $\Omega$ may easily be placed on $\P$ instead; e.g. finite $\Omega$ is equivalent to $\P$ having support on a finite subset of $\Omega$, or even being piecewise constant on some disjoint events.}
+We now provide some straightforward upper bounds which hold for every property.
+Clearly, whenever $p \in \P$ can be uniquely determined by some number of elicitable parameters then the elicitation complexity of every property is at most that number: one can simply elicit the entire distribution and then the link function simply computes the desired property.
+The following propositions give two notable applications of this observation.
+We adopt the convention that $F$ denotes a cumulative distribution function (CDF).
+Recall that we denote a countably infinite elicitation complexity by $\countinf$.